NaimaEG1983/holbertonschool-shell/basics/README.md

-Task10 - change the working directory to the previous Task11 - list all files including hidden in current, parent and boot directory Task12 - print the type of the file named iamafile Task13 - Create a symobolic link in the current working directory Task14 - Copy all HTML files from current to parent directory
+Task10 - change the working directory to the previous Task11 - list all files including hidden in current, parent and boot directory Task12 - print the type of the file named iamafile Task13 - Create a symbolic link in the current working directory Task14 - Copy all HTML files from current to parent directory